By Elizabeth Henshall

 Yoga has a reputation as a good weight loss programme as well as a women’s fitness routine.
 It steadily shapes your body into new curves and smooths out lumps and bumps but it does it in a way that is long lasting and becomes part of your life style rather than a crash and burn approach which some of the gym based programmes tend to do.
 Many women find that as they enjoy the other benefit of yoga (calmness) they don’t go for food as a prop nearly as much so their weight drops as well as their dress size through the body reshaping.
 The secret to success with yoga as a women’s fitness and weight management programme is to keep at it and do it with a friend so that you both enjoy the camaraderie and get the peace of mind that comes with yoga practice – then the other benefits follow automatically.

 Lastly, there is a great benefit to yoga as a fitness programme for women.
 It helps to lower your stress levels enormously at the same time as it steadily sculpts your body into a new shape as I outlined above.
 There are many studies showing the health benefits to yoga and how the regular practice of it reduces blood pressure, changes breathing patterns to much more beneficial levels and reduces asthma attacks.
 People report feeling calmer, having better decision making skills as their minds are clearer and sharper and also that they sleep much better.
 Although any women’s fitness programme sensibly tackled will bring many benefits there are few that are as safe and as wide in their benefits as yoga.

 Next time you go to your local gym ask the yoga teacher if you can try it out and see if it is something that appeals to you.
 Any yoga teacher will be delighted to let you join in with the class and experiment.
 Enjoy.

-See our testimonials to find out what our graduates have to say about teaching therapeutic yoga sessions and our selection of online yoga instructor intensive courses.
+See our testimonials to find out what our graduates have to say about teaching yoga classes and our selection of inexpensive yoga instructor training courses.